 Al Kroemer’s practice is concentrated in complex business litigation.
 He joined Cantey Hanger in 2004.

 Melinda Louque received her Juris Doctor from Texas Tech University School of Law.
 While in law school, Ms. Louque successfully competed in moot court and was an executive editor of the Business & Bankruptcy Law Journal.
 Ms. Hogan joined Cantey Hanger after twice previously serving as a summer associate for the firm.
-Her primary practice areas are civil litigation and employment.
+Her primary practice is focused within the firm’s commercial litigation section.

 Stephanie L. Millett is a litigation attorney who has practiced in courts across the United States.
 Her practice includes representation of both defendants and plaintiffs in product liability, aviation and general negligence cases.